One Day Executive

 My mindfulness practice helped me in finding the right contractors and project manager.
 I did this by investing a considerable amount of money in the initial in investigation, as well as making sure they where eco-friendly.
 I had suffered from black mould poising and did a huge amount of research on finding the best way to heal myself and why I got I'll in the first place.
 I found that this is sometimes called sick building syndrome.

 After a year of working on this project nearly full time, I now have a lot of experience working with a complex situation and difficult communications.
-I had to deal with many contractors, insurance claims, toxic buildings as well making the necessary changes in lifestyle to recover from all of this.
+I had to deal with many contractors, insurance claims, toxic buildings as well making the necessary changes in lifestyle to recover from all of this. show less

 Organizations have I worked with